yanxurui/bitstorm2/readme.md

 ## What is BitStorm
 BitStorm is a super-thin bittorrent tracker written in PHP which does not require a database.
 BitStorm was originally written by Peter Caprioli as a lightweight bittorrent tracker contained in a single PHP file.
-As it used only a single flat file as a database, it had difficulty scaling past ~10 announces per second.
+As it used only a single flat file as a database, it had difficulty handling ~10 announces per second.
 You can find more detail [here](https://stormhub.org/tracker/ui.php)
 Peter has rewrote the code with MySQL support.
-Josh Duff forked the beta MySQL code and  published it on [Google Code](https://code.google.com/p/bitstorm/), allowing it to scale a huge numbers of peers.
+Josh Duff forked the beta MySQL code and  published it on [Google Code](https://code.google.com/p/bitstorm/), allowing it to scale a huge number of peers.

 **This version is rewrited based on the bitstorm using redis as its database.**